-Property Description 123123123 Spacing: 100% 1 2 3 1 2 3 Spacing: 200% Random Size The percentage of randomness to apply to the size of the stamp.
+Property Description Random Size The percentage of randomness to apply to the size of the stamp.
 This makes the size of the stamp randomly vary between its Maximum Scale and Minimum Scale settings each time it is applied to your artwork.
-1 2 3 1 2 Random Angle The maximum value of randomness to apply to the angle of the stamp.
+1 2 3 1 2 3 1 2 3 1 2 3 1 2 3 1 2 3 1 2 3 1 2 3 1 2 3 The greater the value of the Random Size property, the closer to its Minimum Scale the size of each stamp can get.
+For example, if the Random Size setting is set to 50% and the Minimum Scale is set to 50%, the size of the stamp will randomly vary between 75% and 100% of its Maximum Scale.
+Random Angle The maximum value of randomness to apply to the angle of the stamp.
 This makes the angle of the stamp randomly vary within the range of degrees in this setting, in either direction, each time it is applied to your artwork.
 For example, if the stamp's Angle is set to 0°, and the Random Angle is set to 180°, each instance of the stamp will be at a random angle varying between -90° and 90°.
 Random Spacing The maximum amount of randomness to apply to the spacing of the stamp.
 Increasing this setting makes the distance between each instance of the stamp vary randomly as you draw a stroke.
 At 100%, this makes the distance between each stroke vary between 0% and 200% of its Spacing property.
-123 12 3 12 312 Cycle For multi-drawing stamps, this decides the logic with which to cycle through the sequence of drawings in the stamp as you draw a stroke. • Forward: Starts by applying the first drawing in the sequence, then the next one, and so on until it reaches the last drawing in the sequence, then cycles back to the first one.
+Cycle For multi-drawing stamps, this decides the logic with which to cycle through the sequence of drawings in the stamp as you draw a stroke.
+Forward: Starts by applying the first drawing in the sequence, then the next one, and so on until it reaches the last drawing in the sequence, then cycles back to the first one.
+1231231 lcon Tool Name Description ~ Draw Stroke as Straight Lines Enable the Draw Stroke as Straight Lines option if you want the new strokes you draw to be a perfect straight line.
+Disable the option if you want the stroke to follow the mouse gesture. ~ ?
+Connect Line Ends Enable the Connect Line Ends option if you want the start or end point of your new stroke to connect to your existing strokes to make sure no gaps are left in your drawing.
+Auto Fill When enabled, drawing a closed shape will automatically fill it with the currently selected colour.
+7 Trim Extra Lines When enabled, drawing a closed shape will automatically remove the outstanding lines.
+T Align Handles After Trim When the Trim Extra Lines option is enabled, enable this option to make the point where the beginning and end of the stroke meet into a smooth curve rather than a hard corner.